 Creating Tracy Extensions

-You can find useful extensions for Tracy on Componette.
+You can find a repository of ready-made extensions for Tracy on Componette.

 Tracy Bar Extensions

-Creating a new extension for Tracy Bar is simple.
-You need to implement Tracy\IBarPanel interface with methods getTab() and getPanel().
-The methods must return the HTML code of a tab (small label on Tracy Bar) and a panel (pop-up displayed after clicking on the tab).
-If getPanel() returns nothing, only the tab will be displayed.
-If getTab() returns nothing, nothing is displayed and getPanel() will not be called.
+Creating a new extension for the Tracy Bar is straightforward.
+Create an object that implements the Tracy\IBarPanel interface, which has two methods: getTab() and getPanel().
+These methods must return the HTML code for the tab (a small label displayed directly on the Bar) and the panel (a popup displayed after clicking the tab).
+If getPanel() returns nothing, only the tab itself is displayed.
+If getTab() returns nothing, nothing is displayed at all, and getPanel() is not called.

 class ExamplePanel implements Tracy\IBarPanel